 A big part of staying ahead of the digital game is having an active presence online yourself.

-Recruitment has not only evolved to include social media, in the last couple of decades we’ve also seen a shift from a world where the name of the company is simply not enough.
+Recruitment has not only evolved to include social media but in the last couple of decades, we’ve also seen a shift from a world where the name of the company is simply not enough.
 Sure, your company’s reputation will guide you and provide credibility, but your own personality, online presence and commitment to your clients and candidates will go a long way.

 20 years ago social media hadn’t even been invented yet, LinkedIn didn’t exist, and recruiting firms kept huge databases of CVs and potential clients on file *GDPR alarm bells ring*.
 Your career, to a large extent, lived and died based on working for one of the big dogs.

 Today, it’s about so much more than that.
 Smaller, more niche recruitment agencies carry a substantial amount of weight and paired with your own personal touch, you are likely to be considered ahead of larger agencies that have little specialism.